fullStackZac/fullStackZac/README.md

 - 👋 Hi, I’m Zac!
 Thank you so much for checking out my little plot on GitHub!
-- 👀 I’m interested in learning anything to do with graphics programming and web application development.
+- 👀 I’m interested in learning anything to do with graphics/engine programming and game development more generally.
-- 🌱 I’m currently learning everything to do with graphics, and how to build slick web apps and intuitive game engines.
+- 🌱 I’m currently learning everything to do with computer graphics programming fundamentals and the OpenGL spec (via GLFW & SDL).
 - 💞️ I’m looking to collaborate on really anything that is a cool or interesting solution to a gnarly problem domain.
 - 📫 How to reach me on twitter @theLogicistZac or shoot me a DM on here.
 I hope you have a great day!